Create a list of articles to read later. You will be able to access your list from any article in Discover.

 By examining how the very early dinosaurs were related to each other, the researchers can calculate how long it would have taken for different features to have evolved from a common ancestor - and thus estimate when that ancestor lived.

-Although disputed by some, the earliest animal claimed as a dinosaur is Nyasasaurus parringtoni, which lived about 245 million years ago.
+Although disputed by some, the earliest animal claimed as a dinosaur is Nyasasaurus parringtoni, which lived about 245 million years ago during the Triassic Period.
 If Nyasasaurus is indeed a dinosaur, the calculations suggest the very first dinosaur appeared around 247 million years ago.

 Currently, most scientists think that the first dinosaurs appeared in the southern hemisphere, which at the time was occupied by the supercontinent Gondwana.
 However, some of the very early dinosaurs on the reworked family tree, as well as their close relatives, were found in the northern hemisphere.
 This suggests that the first dinosaurs could also have emerged in the north, on the landmass known as Laurasia.